How to Add GPS Location to Photos in Apple Photos

 iCloud Won't Re-Sync Modified Files

-This means the window for geotagging with full iCloud compatibility is before the photos enter Apple Photos.
+The window for geotagging with full iCloud compatibility is before the photos enter Apple Photos.
 The recommended workflow for iCloud users:

 1